 import si_fab.all as pdk import ipkiss3.all as i3

 Most PDKs have examples stored in them, so let’s run a sample to verify that everything is set up properly:

-You may refer to Library Organization in the documentation to find out more explanations on the library structure and its content.
+You may also refer to Library Organization in the documentation to find more explanations on the library structure and its content.

 At this point everything is set up and we are ready to create a design that can include both PDK and library components.
 The final result of the design process (tape-out) is a GDS file that the foundry uses to manufacture a photonic integrated circuit.

 We will start by creating a designs folder and choosing a clear name for our tapeout that contains the date and the name of the PDK being used, e.g. 202208_tapeout_si_fab.
 Every design will be placed in here, each with its own regeneration file to generate a GDS.
 The tapeout folder then contains a merging script to combine all the designs into one.
 A basic example of such a file structure is shown below:

 For a more in-depth tutorial on organizing designs, have a look at Several contributions to one tape-out run.